MKD01/nc-news/README.md

 ## Install dependencies:

 - Required dependencies will be pulled from the `package.json` file.
-In your teminal:
+In your terminal:

 ```
 $ npm install